ese-ada-lovelace-2024/make_and_friends/pages/slides/cmake.md

 which generate Makefiles from templates,substituing placeholder variables with real paths and values.

-- Many autotools packages out there, but probably best not to add to them.
+- Many existing autotools packages out there, probably best not to add to them.

 Installation instructions typically look something like